jlstewart12/Analyzing-Live-Streaming-Data-Using-ThingsBoard/README.md

 10. Realtime database updates will appear in ThingsBoard and publish temperature and humidity data.
     ![](/images/realtime_db.png)
 ## Rule Chains
-Send information about the streaming MQTT data that is above a certain threshold to Firebase.
+Sending information about the streaming MQTT data that is above a certain threshold to Firebase.

-CreateAndClearAlarm
+### CreateAndClearAlarm

 ![](/images/CreateAndClearAlarms.png)

-TempToFirebase
+### TempToFirebase

 ![](/images/TempToFirebase.png)

-AlarmToFirebase and TempToFirebase connection
+### AlarmToFirebase and TempToFirebase connection

 ![](/images/NodeConnections.png)

-SaveTimeseries and CreateAndClearAlarm connection
+### SaveTimeseries and CreateAndClearAlarm connection

 ![](/images/SaveTimeseriesAndCreateAndClearAlarm.png)